-Global Compact LEAD will provide unique opportunities to engage with strategic partners and stakeholders of the Global Compact.
-The following describes how Global Compact LEAD will provide strategic linkages with UN entities, investors and business schools.
+Global Compact LEAD provides unique opportunities to engage with strategic partners and stakeholders of the Global Compact.
+The following describes how Global Compact LEAD provides strategic linkages with UN entities, investors and business schools.

 One of the key dimensions of the Leadership Blueprint is “Taking Action in Support of Broader UN Goals and Issues”, including in partnership with UN entities.
-An immediate priority of Global Compact LEAD will be to facilitate the implementation of that dimension.
+A priority of Global Compact LEAD is to facilitate the implementation of that dimension.

-To this end, LEAD will seek strong involvement of relevant UN entities in the development and execution of new collective action initiatives.
-LEAD will also seek relevant UN participation in working groups and other events of the program.
+To this end, LEAD seeks strong involvement of relevant UN entities in the development and execution of new collective action initiatives.
+LEAD also seeks relevant UN participation in working groups and other events of the program.

-The Global Compact Office will offer LEAD members an exclusive opportunity to provide input and recommendations as to how the UN system can collaborate more effectively and efficiently with the private sector.
-This will include an invitation for LEAD members to participate in future processes to develop normative frameworks for business, like the Women’s Empowerment Principles.
+The Global Compact Office offers LEAD members an exclusive opportunity to provide input and recommendations as to how the UN system can collaborate more effectively and efficiently with the private sector.
+This includes an invitation for LEAD members to participate in future processes to develop normative frameworks for business, like the Women’s Empowerment Principles.

-Finally, LEAD will also broker relations between individual LEAD members and the various UN Agencies, Funds and Programs that work with private sector.
+Finally, LEAD also brokers relations between individual LEAD members and the various UN Agencies, Funds and Programs that work with the private sector.
 The LEAD platform does not link in any way to UN procurement procedures and policies.

-To further the materiality of advanced corporate sustainability, LEAD will offer its members a unique opportunity to engage and collaborate with signatories of PRI to inform the development of investor criteria for evaluation of sustainability performance.
+To further the materiality of advanced corporate sustainability, LEAD offers its members a unique opportunity to engage and collaborate with signatories of PRI to inform the development of investor criteria for evaluation of sustainability performance.

-Members of LEAD will be featured in tailored reports and other communications to all signatories of the PRI, obtaining unique exposure with a global investor group that is keen to delivering the potential of corporate sustainability.
+Members of LEAD are featured in tailored reports and other communications to all signatories of the PRI, obtaining unique exposure with a global investor group that is keen to delivering the potential of corporate sustainability.

 More than 300 leading business schools from around the world participate in the Principles for Responsible Management Education (PRME), and they have a great appetite for the latest trends and leadership practices related to corporate sustainability.

-Numerous linkages will be made between LEAD and leading business schools participating in PRME.
+Numerous linkages are made between LEAD and leading business schools participating in PRME.

 For the faculty and students of business schools that are part of the PRME, LEAD constitutes an unprecedented group of leadership companies to study and interact with, and plans for linking LEAD with the PRME include the following: